b2impact/mansa/README.md

 Because of that we decided to create Mansa.
 Mansa scans all your python code in search of classes that accept the tags arguments, currently these classes are configurable with a config.toml file as we have not been able to come up with a better method that is as simple as this.

 Mansa also looks that the tags contains a certain key-value pairs with allowed values.
-Currently this is hardcoded in the code but we plan to make this configurable via a section in the config toml.file
+Currently this is hardcoded in the code but we plan to make this configurable via a section in the config.toml file.

 ## Why this name?